CeliaLaurent/P2.12_FinalProject/README.md

 The first thing to do is to add the compilation flags allowing the compiler to take into consideration the specific CPU architecture on which we are running and compiling in order to take advantage of the 256-bits vectorization capacities of avx2.

-To do so, the flags `-march=native` and `-mavx2` were added into the Makefile; the results of the APS analysis for this new run can be found in folder `aps_results_np4_rowscols6000_NT2000_COPT-marchnative-mavx2_noimgwritting` and the APS summary is the following:
+To do so, the flags `-march=core-avx2` were added into the Makefile; the results of the APS analysis for this new run can be found in folder `aps_results_np4_rowscols6000_NT2000_COPT-marchnative-mavx2_noimgwritting` and the APS summary is the following:

 ![APS](CINECA-Galileo/APS/aps_np4_rowscols6000_NT2000_COPT-marchnative-mavx2_noimgwritting.png)